G.R.E.A.T. Middle School Componenthttp://www.great-online.org/Components/MiddleSchool.Aspx

 The four-person team cornered the shooter, Burnette, in the girls' bathroom.

-Later, another group of officers, SPD's Chris Bowen, Burleyson, and ICSO Deputies Chris Nesbit and Scott Maple, ran through a similar scenario.
+Later, another group of officers, SPD's Chris Bowen, Burleyson, along with ICSO Deputies, ran through a similar scenario.

 This time they cornered the suspect in a hallway.